|Birth: ||Jul. 22, 1934|

 She was born in 1934 at home in Newport, Campbell County, Kentucky, the youngest of six children, on the hottest day--108 degrees--ever recorded there for July 22.
 (More temperature records were broken in the United States in 1934 than in any previous year of Weather Bureau history.
-The worst drought in American history, epitomized in the Great Dust Bowl, happened in 1934, the worst in a millenium.)
+The worst drought in American history, epitomized in the Great Dust Bowl, happened in 1934, the worst in a millenium.).
+Mary's five siblings were Christian Stauber, Ida Stauber Jacobs, Jeannette Stauber Heileman, Ruth Stauber Elsbernd, and Lee Stauber.
 Her father died when she was only one year old.
-Mary recalled how each Christmas Eve growing up the family was too poor to buy stockings to hang.
+Mary recalled how each Christmas Eve growing up, the family was too poor to buy stockings to hang.
 So the children put out their cereal bowls instead.
 A devoted daughter, sister, wife, mother, and grandmother, Mary Margaret Rita Stauber Donnelly was a devout Catholic who, thanks to her son Tommy, fulfilled her dream of visiting the Vatican in 1999.
 She was a graduate of Our Lady of Providence High School in Newport where she starred in the class play, "Pride and Prejudice."
 She had brown eyes and blonde hair.

 For decades she was a member of Saint Thomas Roman Catholic Church in Fort Thomas, Campbell County.
-Mary died June 8, 2000 surrounded by all her children and other family saying the rosary at home at 77 West Villa Place in Fort Thomas, of cancer at age 65.
+On March 23, 2000 she collapsed in the Newport K-Mart parking lot.
+Less than three months later, Mary died of brain cancer on June 8, 2000 surrounded by all her children and other family saying the rosary at home at 77 West Villa Place in Fort Thomas, at age 65.
 She is buried next to her husband and her parents, Christine Simon Stauber and Christian Stauber.

 She was the fourth of four generations of mothers and daughters buried at St. Joseph Catholic Cemetery in Wilder, Campbell County.
 Her ancestry was German.